rlawrenc/cosc_304/labs/lab3/assign/README.md

   +-----+-----------------+---------------------+-----------+-------+
 ```

 4. Return a list of the unique product id and names that have shipped before with an amount less than `5`.
-Order by product id ascending.
+Order by product id descending.

 #### Output:
 ```